Every sales team has one decisive goal.

 a) Weaving in passive and active learning tools

-The remote workforce is mainly stuck with passive learning tools such as videos, courses, lectures and presentations on sales activities and principles.
+The remote workforce is mainly stuck with passive learning tools such as sales training videos, courses, lectures, and presentations on sales activities and principles.

 Sprinkling in active learning tools such as virtual debates, discussions, problem-solving brainstorms etc on chatrooms and online communication platforms can liven up the learning rate of your salespeople while keeping them on their toes.